MossTheFox/pngcrush-wasm/README.md

 ## Config

-- `workerPath`: Specify the path for the Web Worker;
+- `workerPath`: Specify the path for the Web Worker if you are hosting the static files on your own;
 - `args`: An array of string to pass as arguments for pngcrush commandline;
     - Example: `args: ["-v", "-brute"]`
         - `-v` for verbose mode which logs some detailed process data (the default verbosity is 0 (quiet) since pngcrush 1.8.12)